jcarpio/thesis/README.md

-thesis
+thesis: Computational Intelligence and Game Competition
 ======

-Computational Intelligence and Game Competition

 ¿How to improve Artificial Intelligence learning using international Game Competitions?